saucelabs-training/demonstration-csharp/DotnetCore/Sauce.Demo/Core.Selenium.Examples/WORKSHOP.md

 ⭐️ Cross-browser functional bugs rarely exist in today's web technology and doing cross-browser functional testing on an entire test suite is inneficient

 ⭐️ It's more common to find cross-browser rendering issues, especially for responsive web apps.
-This problem is solved with visual testing.
+This problem is solved with [visual testing](https://saucelabs.com/platform/visual-testing)

 * Go to
 * Add `[TestFixtureSource(typeof(TestConfigData), nameof(TestConfigData.PopularDesktopCombinations))]` to the top of the class